World Club Challenge: 2000–2014: Regular competition

-When it was resurrected in 2000, the World Club Challenge was once more played between the winners of the premierships in Australasia and Europe.
+When it was resurrected in 2000, the World Club Challenge was once more played between the winners of the premierships in AUNZ and The UK.
 During this period it was contested annually in the United Kingdom in late January or early February, before the commencement National Rugby League season and the Super League season.
 Over this period Super League teams dominated the tournament winning 7 of 9 matches, and this led one Australian commentator to deride the competition, citing the British refusal to play the game outside of the UK, the effects of jet lag on an Australian team who arrived in England only a couple of days before the game, and wintry conditions as reasons for Australian team's poor performance.
 In addition, the games were being played at the beginning of the new season instead of at the end of the previous season, so the rosters of both sides had normally changed considerably, therefore the teams that took the field were not the ones that won the respective premierships.
 For these reasons, it was viewed as merely a pre-season warm up game by most Australasian teams and fans.

 Since the 2009 tournament, its popularity has increased with stronger crowds and also with Australian teams taking the concept more seriously, Australian teams were arriving earlier to acclimatize the players and often organising warm up games with other super league sides and this created a much stronger showing and improved results.
 This also led to an increased movement to having the tournament staged in Australia.
 During this period, the matches were fixtured in late February, still before the commencement of the National Rugby League season but in the early stages of the new Super League season.

 Elland Road prior to the 2010 edition of the tournament.

 In mid-2012, a working party was established to look into the feasibility of conducting the match in either a neutral or Australian venue and also looking into the possibility of expanding the tournament.
 In February 2013, the changes to the tournament were gaining momentum with the NRL and Super League agreeing to begin alternating the World Club Challenge tournament between the UK and Australia.
 These changes were finally confirmed in November 2013, with both parties agreeing that the 2014 World Club Challenge would be the first held in Australia since 1994.
 In addition, commencing in 2015, the tournament would also be expanded to six teams.
 The World Club Challenge return to Australia in 2014 was a success with a solid crowd numbers of over 31,000, with the Sydney Roosters defeating the Wigan Warriors 36–14.
 During the game, Sydney's Michael Jennings became the first player to score a hat trick of tries in a World Club Challenge.